operasoftware/toolkit/README.md

 Reactor builds the UI as an sandboxed app that renders DOM elements in the specified container.

-As a rule of thumb, no excess resources are fetched unless they are needed to render the user interface.
-Dependencies required for rendering particular UI fragments are defined within the UI components and resolved with the built-in module loader.
+As a rule of thumb, no excess resources are fetched unless they are needed to render the requested interface.
+Dependencies required for showing particular UI fragments are defined within the components responsible for rendering those fragments.
+All dependencies are resolved with the built-in discovery service and module loader.

-All dependencies shared with other apps are stateless and all stateful components are encapsulated within the app.
+Multiple apps can be rendered on the same page.
+They also can share dependencies, as these are stateless by design.
+All stateful components are encapsulated within apps.

 ## Running an app
 The creation and execution of apps is as simple as possible: